Without doubt, one of the most exciting parts of being a marketer today is the perpetual challenge of finding new channels and tactics to leverage.

 More recently podcasting has been a big marketing arbitrage opportunity - there was limited competition and the barriers to entry remain high (you can’t outsource a podcast in the same way as a blog post).
 While this tactic is becoming somewhat busy, it remains a tremendous opportunity for smart marketers to steal a march on their competitors and increase the reach of their brand.

 There’s also much discussion around messaging and bots, and the intersection between these technologies.
 In my mind they represent the greatest untapped opportunity today.
 There’s a number of companies investing in both technologies and they will likely achieve significant results, before decay starts to sets in.
 Conversion rate optimization (CRO) is also a big marketing arbitrage opportunity.
 This tactic seeks to get more conversions from existing website traffic or to increase website traffic to high converting parts of a website.
-While you should continually run CRO projects, realistically a large scale, transformational CRO project can only be tackled every 12 months.

 Identifying marketing arbitrage